linode/manager/GETTING_STARTED.md

 ## Starting All Projects

 If your intention is to start a development server for all projects, you have a few different options.
-First, we recommend checking out the [creating an oauth client](./CREATE_CLIENT.md) and [creating an .env file for Cloud Manager](./CLOUD) docs, as you'll most likely need an Oauth Client and `.env` file for projects such as the Cloud Manager.
+First, we recommend checking out the [creating an OAuth client](./CREATE_CLIENT.md) and [creating an .env file for Cloud Manager](./CLOUD.md) docs, as you'll most likely need an OAuth Client and `.env` file for projects such as the Cloud Manager.

 To start all projects: